Google Ads Offline Conversions Destination Setup Guide

 Login Customer ID

-This setting is activated if you toggle on the Subaccount setting.
-Specify the customer ID of the manager account.
+This setting is visible if you toggle on Subaccount.
+Enter the customer ID of the manager account.

 Send test events to verify your setup is working correctly